 In my professional life, I am employed by Alameda County Health Care Services Agency.
 I have held several positions, for nine years as part of the start-up team for Country’s largest youth development center, located in the underserved unincorporated area of the County as the Community and Public Relations Manager.
 I also managed a project for the Emergency Medical Services Department (EMS) that allowed me to work with all 18 school districts throughout the County on a CPR program for 7th graders.
 The most satisfying aspect of my job is working with the families and our community partners.
 Currently, I am assigned to the office of the agency director as a program and policy analyst.
 It is a true honor to serve the public in my day job!

 Upon being sworn in, we immediately had to start making cuts to our budget and programs.
 It was very difficult to dismantle the many programs the district worked so hard to put in place.
-While difficult decisions were being made, I have worked hard to ensure that we have a full public process and worked and will continue to ensure the transparency and communications within the school district continues to build the public’s trust.
+While difficult decisions were being made, I worked hard to ensure that we had a full public process and worked to ensure the transparency and communications within the school district continued to build the public’s trust.

-In my PUSD Trustee role, I have served on the Alameda County School Boards Association as the VP of Education, Board President for the Tri-Valley Regional Occupational Program (ROP), PUSD Audit Committee, California School Boards Association (CSBA) Delegate, in 2016 appointed to the CSBA Legislative Committee, and served as PUSD Board President in 2014 and again in 2016.
-Currently, I serve on PUSD’s Facilities and Policy sub-committees, and I represent PUSD on the City of Pleasanton’s Economic Vitality Committee.
+In the PUSD Trustee role, I served on the Alameda County School Boards Association as the VP of Education, Board President for the Tri-Valley Regional Occupational Program (ROP), PUSD Audit Committee, California School Boards Association (CSBA) peer elected delegate, in 2016 appointed to the CSBA Legislative Committee, and served as PUSD Board President in 2014 and 2016.
+I also served on PUSD’s, Audit, Facilities and Policy sub-committees, and I represented PUSD on the City of Pleasanton’s Economic Vitality Committee.

-As a long time advocate for children and public education, being elected to the school board in 2008 has helped me to further my advocacy work.
+As a long time advocate for children and public education, being elected to the school board in 2008 helped me to further my advocacy work and enable me to build relationships and work with our State Legislators.
 Active school board members who have knowledge in the operations of public education and see the bigger picture are needed now more than ever.
 School board members are vital to the stewardship of our public education system.
-It requires us to have a shared vision, a shared sense of responsibility, and the head and heart to make the purposeful steps needed to keep our school district upright.
+It requires a shared vision, a shared sense of responsibility, and the head and heart to make the purposeful steps needed to keep our school district upright.

-It has been an honor to serve my community over the past twelve years, and as your trustee, you have entrusted me to represent you to keep an eagle eye on the budget, our policies, our children, and staying focused on what matters most.
-I would be honored to serve for another four years.
+It has been an honor to serve my community and have been entrusted to represent the community to keep an eagle eye on the budget, policies, our students, and staying focused on what matters most.